uxlfoundation/oneAPI-spec/source/elements/oneDAL/source/data_management/data_sources.rst

         const DataSource& data_source,
         Args&&... args);

-- Shortcut that allows omitting explicit queue and args creation.
-This is combination of two previous shortcuts.
+- A shortcut that allows omitting explicit queue and args creation.
+This is a combination of two previous shortcuts.

   .. code-block:: cpp